-In general, when a church wishes to reach local people who are searching for location-based phrases, like ‘church near me’, ‘local church’, and ‘church in [city]’, they should focus their efforts on Local SEO.
+In general, when a church wishes to reach local people who are searching for location-based phrases, like ‘church near me’, ‘local church’, and ‘church in [city]’, they should focus their efforts on Local SEO for Churches.

 When a church wishes to reach people who are searching for keywords related to existing ministry pages on their website, such as ‘church wedding’ or ‘twelve step program’, they should focus their efforts on On-Page SEO.
 These efforts would include optimizing their metadata for the keywords associated with each page on their website.

 That being said, there are two aspects of overall website performance that should always be prioritized above Local SEO and On-Page SEO, namely, Security and Speed.
 In order to meet Google’s present-day standards of a trustworthy site, a website must be fully HTTPS enabled, and the site should load in a timely fashion to provide a good user experience.
 The reason these attributes are so important is that Google may be reluctant to deliver the page for either a Local Search or any organic Keyword Search result if it’s deficient in either of these two areas.

 This tool will produce an overview of your church's local search presence.
 This includes factors such as your online citation profile, local search rankings, and online reputation profile.
 Local search results are a primary driver of new visitors to your church website and as a result Local SEO is of great important to churches.

 - Claim and manage your church’s Google My Business Account